duckduckgo/duckduckgo-privacy-extension/README.md

 - Build a release version: `npm run release-chrome`
 - Test `build/chrome/release` locally
 - A date versioned zip file is automatically built  `build/chrome/release/chrome-release-YYYYMMDD-hhmmss.zip`
-- Merge the release branch to master
+- Merge the release branch into master
 - Upload the zip file to the Chrome store

 ### Firefox